yu-jimmy/StockNow/README.md

 I am a 3rd year student studying Computer Science at UTSC.
 I have previous experience developing web applications from CSCC01 where I created a react web application from scratch and also my previous internship where I worked with an Angular web application and a C# REST API.
 I hope to strengthen my UI building through this project.

 ### Jimmy Yu `jimmmy.yu@mail.utoronto.ca`
+I'm currently a 3rd year Computer Science student, specializing in software engineering at UTSC.
+I was able to experience working on a web application in C01, that utilised the MERN stack, where I only primarily worked on the backend.
+So I'm excited to have the opportunity to learn more technologies through this project.

 ## Beta Features

  - **User account creation:** Allow users to create and sign-in to an account
  - **Search up stock by their symbol:** Allow users to search for a stock using the stock's symbol
  - **Create and manage watchlist:** Allow users to add or remove stocks from their watchlist
- - **View details of a chosen stock:** Show stock data such as current market price, prvious close, todays open, market cap
+ - **View details of a chosen stock:** Show stock data such as current market price, previous close, todays open, market cap

 ## Final Features